Skip to content

 Deploying the Contract

-In order to verify a smart contract on a block explorer, the contract must be first deployed on the target network first.
-This tutorial will be deploying the smart contract to Moonbase Alpha.
+In order to verify a smart contract on a block explorer, the contract must first be deployed on the target network.
+This tutorial will be about deploying the smart contract to Moonbase Alpha, but it can be adapted for Moonbeam or Moonriver.

-You can check this page for a tutorial on deploying smart contracts using Ethereum libraries on Moonbeam.
-You may also use a developer tool such as Remix, Truffle, or another tool if preferred, to deploy the smart contract to Moonbeam.
+You can check out this page for a tutorial on deploying smart contracts using Ethereum libraries on Moonbeam.
+You may also use a developer tool such as Remix, Hardhat, or another tool if preferred, to deploy the smart contract to Moonbeam.

 This tutorial will use the same contract as the above deployment tutorial for the contract verification example.